Skip to content

 Research base70% of 93 studies show gainsFew published studiesBuilt on retrieval and spacing

-Long-term memoryNoneSmart Repetition in-session3-stage Mems across days
+Long-term memoryNoneSmart Repetition in-session3-stage SRS across days

 Kahoot is still the right pick for conference rooms, training events, and parent nights where the host carries the show.
 For self-directed daily practice, LearnClash is the cleaner habit.
 For the broader classroom-tool round-up, see our kahoot alternatives ranking and our 12 games like Kahoot ranking.